Multidisciplinary Studies, B.A., Applied Disability Studies Option

 LEARNING OUTCOMES

-- Students will gain knowledge and understanding about disability history, rights, policies, and contemporary issues, especially in terms of the way people with disabilities, through their own agency, advocacy, and voices, have shaped conceptions of disability in specific historical and contemporary contexts.
+- Students will gain knowledge about disability history, rights, policies, and contemporary issues, especially in terms of the way people with disabilities, through their own agency, advocacy, and voices, have shaped conceptions of disability in specific historical and contemporary contexts.

-- Students will demonstrate improved skills in working with people with disabilities, and increased ability to understand individual and family concerns.
+- Students will demonstrate skills in working with people with disabilities, and increased ability to understand individual and family concerns.

 -